swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 Hi [ name ],

 I wanted to get in touch with you about an opportunity to get involved with the Software and Data Carpentry community.
-Software and Data Carpentry are US-based non-profit organizations focused on spreading computational literacy to researchers around the world.
+Software Carpentry (SWC) and Data Carpentry (DC) are two programs of The Carpentries (a fiscally sponsored project of Community Initaitives).
+We are focused on spreading computational literacy to researchers around the world.
 We run intensive, hands-on, two-day workshops to help researchers and other professionals develop the fundamental computational skills they need to do their research.
 Together, we run over 300 workshops a year, and have reached more than 25,000 learners in 30 countries.

 Our workshops are taught by volunteers who go through a two-day training program focused on pedagogy and cognitive psychology.
 These training events are run by our Instructor Trainers who also help to develop and maintain our instructor training curriculum.